VIOLINARTHUR/HKU-DASC7606-A1/README.md

         - Accuracy between 50-60% will get 60% mark of this part.
         - Others will get 0% mark.

-2. Final Report (30% of total marks):
+2. Final Report (20% of total marks):

     The marks will be given mainly based on the richness of the experiments & analysis.
-    - Rich experiments + detailed analysis: 90%-100% mark of this part.
-    - Reasonable number of experiments + analysis: 70%-80% mark of this part.
+    - Reasonable number of experiments + analysis: 90%-100% mark of this part.
-    - Basic analysis: 50%-60% mark of this part.
+    - Basic analysis: 80%-90% mark of this part.
-    - Not sufficient analysis: lower than 50%.
+    - Not sufficient analysis: lower than 80%.

 ## Reference
 1. ImageNet Classification with Deep Convolutional Neural Networks.
 NIPS 2012: [pdf](https://papers.nips.cc/paper_files/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf)